Major League Quadball: Past league structures

-The first season took place in 2015 with eight teams.
-MLQ had an extremely successful first season, picking up a partnership with SAVAGEultimate, Petersons Brooms and Destination Toledo, hosting 12 regular-season, three-game series, and the 2015 MLQ Championship in Toledo, Ohio.
+The first season took place in 2015 with eight teams split into two divisions of four teams each.
+The North Division was composed of the Cleveland Riff, Detroit Innovators, Indianapolis Intensity, and Rochester Whiteout, and the East Division was composed of the Boston Night Riders (now the Boston Forge), New York Titans, Ottawa Black Bears, and Washington Admirals.
+MLQ had an extremely successful first season, picking up partnerships with Savage Apparel (now VII Apparel), Peterson's Brooms, and Destination Toledo, holding 12 regular-season, three-game series, and hosting the 2015 MLQ Championship in Toledo, Ohio.

 In the 2016 season, MLQ doubled the size of the league to 16 teams and geographically expanded it with the creation of the South and West Division.
 The new teams were located in Austin, Kansas City, League City, New Orleans, Los Angeles, Phoenix, Salt Lake City, and San Francisco.
 The same sixteen teams competed in 2017.

 In 2018, the Phoenix Sol relocated to Boise, Idaho as the Boise Grays.
 During the Boise Grays' first match of the 2018 season, a brawl broke out between the Grays and Salt Lake City Hive.
 MLQ immediately disbanded the Boise Grays for the remainder of the 2018 season as punishment for the brawl.

+In 2019, MLQ reorganized the league into 3 divisions with 5 franchises in each division.
+As part of this reorganization, three changes happened: (1) all franchises in the West Division were disbanded due to long inter-divisional travel times, (2) three new teams were added to the remaining divisions (the Minneapolis Monarchs and the Toronto Raiders joined the North Division, while the San Antonio Soldados joined the South Division), and (3) Rochester Whiteout moved from the North Division to the East Division.